dependabot/dependabot-core/README.md

   $ bundle exec ./bump_dependencies_for_repo.rb
   ```

+## Contributing

+We'd love to see the following improvements to Bump:

+- A straightforward deployment process, make it easy for anyone to self-host
+  the project (and automatically trigger an update check every day)
+- A faster `DependencyFileUpdater` for Node.
+This might need its own,
+  language-specific worker that borrows from NPM internals to avoid doing an
+  actual install.
+- Support for more languages (Python should be relatively easy?)

-## Project structure
+### Project structure

-Bump is split into five concerns, each of which runs as a separate service:
+Bump is split into five concerns, each of which have their own worker which runs
+as a separate service:

 | Service                 | Description                                                                                   |
 |-------------------------|-----------------------------------------------------------------------------------------------|